german-gonzalez/networkingworkshop/Lab5Instructions.md

     This outputs to screen a list of all packets being received or transmitted on the second interface.
 There should be a mix of traffic, related to general network chatter (dns resolution, tcp session updates for SSM etc) and the mirror packets (VXLAN on port `4789`)

-* Generate traffic, initally by pinging `192.168.1.200` from `192.168.2.100`.
+* Generate traffic, initially by pinging `192.168.1.200` from `192.168.2.100`.
 This shouldn't actually show any traffic on the traffic mirror, since the mirror filter is set to only monitor `http` traffic.

 * Now generate `http` traffic by using the command